Hesket Newmarket

 Hesket Newmarket is closely associated with neighbouring village Caldbeck, which is 1.5 mi to the west.
 The nearest town is Wigton, 9.2 mi north west of the village, Carlisle is 13.9 mi to the north, Cockermouth is 18 mi to the south and Penrith is 14.2 mi to the east.

 Economy

 Hesket Newmarket was the original base of Carlisle based haulage giant Eddie Stobart Logistics.

 The village has two social enterprises, a co-operatively owned pub, the Old Crown Inn and a co-operatively owned brewery, the Hesket Newmarket Brewery.

-Etymology
+Toponymy

 The name is recorded in 1227 as Eskeheued, pointing to Old Norse eski = ash (tree) + Anglo-Saxon hēafod = "ash-head" = "hill with ash trees on", and not the usual origin of placenames Hesket and Hesketh.

 Governance

-The village is in the parliamentary constituency of Penrith and the Border.
+The village is in the parliamentary constituency of Penrith and Solway.